Bonterms/Cloud-Terms/README.md

 Enterprise SaaS/Cloud subscription terms, balanced between customer and provider.

 ## About Bonterms
 [Bonterms](https://bonterms.com/) is simplifying commercial contracting through Standard Agreements.
-Our enterprise Cloud Terms (with DPA and SLA Attachments), Professional Services Agreement (PSA) and Mutual NDA let the parties start from a balanced foundation and negotiate by Cover Page, not redlines.
-The Bonterms Platform will leverage our Standard Agreements to take collaborative dealmaking to the next level.
+Our [Standard Agreements](https://bonterms.com/#standard-agreements) let the parties start from a balanced foundation and negotiate by Cover Page, not redlines.
+The [Bonterms Platform](https://bonterms.com/platform/) leverages our Standard Agreements to take collaborative dealmaking to the next level.
 Bonterms is lawyer-led and funded by XYZ Capital and Wilson Sonsini.

 ## How the Cloud Terms were Created
-The Cloud Terms were drafted by the [Bonterms Open Source Forms Committee](https://bonterms.com/committee/).
+The Cloud Terms were drafted by the [Bonterms Standard Agreement Committee](https://bonterms.com/committee/).
 The Cloud Terms went through six major drafts, three sub-committees (Data, Risk and General Terms) and multiple meetings, surveys and discussions over seven months.

 ## How to Use
 1. **Review** the Cloud Terms with your lawyer.